klovric/scdrm/README.md

-# SCDRM - Security Change Disaster-Recovery Manager
+# SCDRM - Secure Change and Disaster Recovery Manager
 -----------------------

 What is SCDRM?